Skip to content

 name = "@myscope/greetui" # optional scoped npm name

-jac bundle --target npm
+jac build --as npm

-# → dist/myscope-greetui-0.1.0.tgz (jac bundle --target all builds the wheel too)
+# → dist/myscope-greetui-0.1.0.tgz (run jac build --as wheel to build the wheel too)

 The generated package.json wires in @jaseci/runtime automatically for JSX/reactive code.
 Upload it with npm publish (Jac builds the tarball but doesn't upload, exactly like twine for wheels).